Hold On (En Vogue song)

-"Hold On" is a song by American girl group En Vogue, released in early 1990 as the first single from their debut album, Born to Sing (1990).
+"Hold On" is a song by American girl group En Vogue, released in February 1990 by Atlantic Records as the first single from their debut album, Born to Sing (1990).
 It was produced by Denzil Foster and Thomas McElroy, and written by the former two and all members of the group.
-It peaked at number five in the UK and number two on the Billboard Hot 100 in the US.
-In addition, the song reached number-one on both the Billboard Dance Club Songs and Hot R&B/Hip-Hop Songs charts.
-In 2007, the song's chorus was used and performed by Pharrell on Jay-Z's song "Blue Magic".
-It was also sampled in the Terminator X song "Buck Whylin'".
+It peaked at number two on the US Billboard Hot 100 and topped the Billboard Dance Club Play, 12-inch Singles Sales, and Hot Black Singles charts.
+Internationally, "Hold On" entered the top 10 in the Netherlands, New Zealand, and the United Kingdom.
+Its accompanying music video was directed by Tarsem Singh.
 En Vogue performed "Hold On" at the 2008 BET Awards with Alicia Keys.
-In 2017, it was ranked number four in Spin magazine's ranking of "The 30 Best '90s R&B Songs".
+In 2017, it was ranked number four on Spin magazine's ranking of "The 30 Best '90s R&B Songs".

 Production

-"Hold On" samples the guitar riff from "The Payback" by James Brown.
 The song opens with an a cappella rendition of the Motown standard "Who's Lovin' You", written by Smokey Robinson and originally recorded by his group, the Miracles.
 It features lead vocals by Cindy Herron and Terry Ellis vocals on the introduction.